 Holmer Green Senior School supports full inclusion of pupils with special education needs.
 The ARPs work with pupils directly to develop their language, learning and social skills by providing:

 - specialist support in mainstream lessons

-- small group and individual Speech and Language therapy (Speech and Language ARP students) and ASD support (ASD ARP students)
+- small group and individual Speech and Language therapy

 - small group specialist teaching